erdo/android-architecture/README.md

 * **Mockito, JUnit, Espresso, Robolectric** - for testing

-**This implementation's specifics are detailed in the [dev.to article](https://dev.to/erdo/tutorial-android-architecture-blueprints-full-todo-app-mvo-edition-259o)**
+> "This implementation's specifics are detailed in the [dev.to article](https://dev.to/erdo/tutorial-android-architecture-blueprints-full-todo-app-mvo-edition-259o)"

 ### Designing the app